• Skip to primary navigation

 1- Build your plate around protein and veggies.

 Instead of piling your plate with every thing on the Thanksgiving table, start by adding protein (like turkey!) and veggies – preferably the ones still recognizable as veggies.
-Then, add moderate helpings of your other favorites.
+Then, add your other favorites.

 This helps because our bodies need protein and fruits/veggies, and we’ll feel better fueled when we build our plates around them.
-Additionally, they help us feel full so we can still enjoy Granmama’s pound cake without eating an actual pound of it.
+Additionally, they help us feel full so we can still enjoy things like my Gran’s pound cake without eating an actual pound of it.

 2- Slow down and savor.